magetron/GOSH-FHIRworks2020-datamaskgen/README.md

 A data synthesizer and masker that takes in real FHIR patient data and generate data providing certain rules.

 This tool is developed with performance and customisation in mind.
-See [TODO: UPDATES] on how to customise with custom data modules.
+See below on how to customise with custom data modules.

 ## Installation